This is the third in a four-part series from contributor Patrick Meader on working with Microsoft Azure.

 What is likely to be different about using a cloud-style approach is the scope of commitment to a particular service-based vendor: The trust accorded to a specific vendor will probably play a role in choosing to implement a cloud-style application.
 It remains to be seen how easy it will be to pull any PaaS or IaaS-based application and port it to a rival service, but users shouldn't count on that transition being easy.

-introduction to developing for Microsoft Azure
+Part 1: An introduction to developing for Microsoft Azure

 Part 2: Azure tools for cloud-based development